soudis/habidat-direktkredit/README.md

 # habiDAT Direktkredite

-This app allows to manage direct loans from private persons to a project.
-In particular a habiTAT (Austrian housing syndicate) project.
+This app is a direct loan management software for self organized housing projects like the ones of habiTAT (Austria) or Mietshäusersyndikat (Germany).
+It's no accounting software!

 ## Features